It’s not all in your mind. The growing panic over Covid-19 is real and it’s only getting worse. Fear is a rational response.

 #2 Store Employees Are Overwhelmed

-Grocery store employees are feeling the heat as they continue to work through the coronavirus pandemic.
+Grocery store employees are the most stressed and overworked as they continue to work through the coronavirus pandemic.
 There is no such thing as a virus spread crisis training for grocery store employees.
 Employees might fail to give appropriate customer support.
 This can lead to customers to give in to panic and can provoke an aggressive, violent response.

 #3 Store Aisles Are Not Clean